Elizabeth Boulden

 With her background of 2 science Masters degrees, Elizabeth is well-placed to understand the complex biological issues which can arise in expert evidence.

-• Delays in diagnosis/treatment, including various types of cancer, stroke, orthopaedic injuries, compartment syndrome, endocrine condition, kidney injury and appendicitis
+- Delays in diagnosis/treatment, including various types of cancer, stroke, orthopaedic injuries, compartment syndrome, endocrine condition, kidney injury, appendicitis and heart attacks/heart conditions

-• Obstetrics/gynaecology, including those involving uterine injury, ectopic pregnancy
+- Obstetrics/gynaecology, including those involving uterine injury, ectopic pregnancy and infection

 She is happy to act on a CFA basis.